vivachu/slate/source/includes/_pets.md

 contest | false | id value of the Contest to filter the results against.
 If no contest is specified, then the points are summed across all contests.

 <aside class="success">
 Returns the authorized user's pets and their points total and placement over the specified time period and contest.
 By default if no parameters are passed, then the pet's points balance and placement are calculated for the current month across all contests.
+Please note that if the pet is of type "dog" or "cat", the breed id is the petbreed id of the pet; if the pet is of type "critter", the breed id is the pettype id.
 </aside>

 ## Get Pet Profile